micnews/stream-cat/README.md

 ### cat(streams)

   Given an array of `streams`, drain one after another completely and stream the results.
 Returns a readable stream.
+Errors are forwarded.

   Just like `cat streamA streamB`.